Ramadan, a blessed month for the Muslim community spent praying, fasting and remembering Allah is around the corner.

 Fasting — or Sawm — is one of the Five Pillars of Islam.

-It is considered to be one of the highest forms of Islamic worship because abstaining from earthly pleasures and curbing evil intentions and desire is regarded as an act of obedience and submission to God [30 Days of Prayer].
+It is considered to be one of the highest forms of Islamic worship because abstaining from earthly pleasures and curbing evil intentions and desires is regarded as an act of obedience and submission to God [30 Days of Prayer].
 It’s also a way to make amends for sins, and mistakes.

+To accommodate fasting Muslims, many offices and schools in Muslim-majority countries close early.
 Unsurprisingly, 30 days of fasting is pretty tough.
 During Ramadan, Muslims must make physical and emotional allowances as the days start early.
 While fasting is a large part of observing Ramadan, Ramadan isn’t only about fasting.
 So, let’s find out even more.